Suryanshu-Nabheet/100xCMS/docs/ADMIN_SYSTEM.md

 1. Sign in with regular Clerk authentication
 2. Enter admin credentials when prompted
 3. Access admin dashboard
-4. Manage users and courses
+4. Manage students and admin accounts
-5. Create and publish content
+5. View student data from Clerk API

 ### For Developers
 1. Admin system is self-contained